 PRE-QUALIFYING: Pre-qualification for a mortgage is obtained by meeting with a loan officer and discussing your financial situation to determine the price range and loan type which will be comfortable for your needs.

-RATIFIED: Term used to denote when a purchase contract has been agreed to by all buyer and seller and contains all required signatures.
+RATIFIED: Term used to denote when a contract has been agreed to by all buyers and sellers and contains all required signatures.